Home ➤ Places To Go ➤ Beaches

 Small and most of the time it is crowded but an amazing beach in Grand-Baie to spend a marvelous time with your family and friends.

-A very popular beach in the North of Mauritius to enjoy.
+A very popular beach in the North to enjoy.
 However, it is very crowded as well, thus, do get there early as possible for space.

 Butte à L'Herbe